-The great part about miniatures is that people can paint them exactly how they envision them, he said, adding that monster ones tend to be a popular choice.
+The great part about miniatures is that people can paint them exactly how they envision the characters, he said, adding that monsters are a popular choice.

-The store (586 S. Washington Street) is open until 6 p.m. every day and opens at 11 a.m. except for Saturdays, when it opens at 10 a.m., Hoskins said.
+The store (586 S. Washington Street) is open from 11 a.m. to 6 p.m. every day and except for Saturdays, when it opens at 10 a.m., Hoskins said.
 Shoppers are required to wear masks inside the store.

-The store also delivers within a 10-mile radius and offers curbside delivery and people can place orders by contacting the store via Facebook, email or phone.
+The store also delivers within a 10-mile radius and offers curbside delivery.
+People can place orders by contacting the store via Facebook, email or phone.